lucabnt/lbwebsite/content/blog/tuebingen_experiential_guide.md

 A great atmosphere can also be found in Schmitz Katze, along with excellent cocktails.
 This was my favourite choice for having a chat with a small group of people.

 Here there is the [Google Maps location](https://goo.gl/maps/rE6hkAXzCdvqKEsNA).

+### Cinema: Kino Atelier

+The [Kino Atelier](https://goo.gl/maps/swWjqZg1B3F4cBiYA) (similarly to the [Kino Arsenal](https://goo.gl/maps/MNXtowwStFfzeUqR7)) is a small and single-hall cinema, projecting mostly international and German independent films.
+For example, there I watched Everything Everywhere All at Once when it was first released, way before it won the Academy Award for Best Picture.
+The small hall contributes to an intimate and cosy atmosphere, making it a really nice experience.

 ### Clubs